- ORANGE RESEARCH INC.

 |Transmitters can handle up to 5,000 psi|

 One differential pressure transmitter unit can be wired for either voltage or current output.
 Two wire for loop power (4-20mA) use offers more flexibility…there is no need to bring a separate power line to the unit.
 Installation time and costs are reduced.
-For voltage outputs (0-5 volt) 3-wire use is required.
+For voltage outputs (0-5 volt) 3 or 4-wire use is required.

 Built for industrial applications, a weatherproof enclosure protects the electronics with Class 1, Div 1 or Div 2, NEMA 4X & IP 65 ratings.